simple-frontend-dev/frontend-applications-split/examples/separate-repositories/different-domain-per-application/README.md

 1. Teams will each have to dedicate time to develop and maintain duplicated infrastructure in terms of dependency management, security maitenance, local developer experience, CI/CD, devops, etc.
 1. Cross team contributions will be more difficult if the tech stacks and code architecture start to diverge.
-1. While possible, sharing dependencies between those teams (design system, common librairies) will not scale well with the number of dependencies and frontend applications.
+1. While possible, sharing packaged dependencies between those teams (design system, common librairies) will not scale well with the number of dependencies and frontend applications.

 ## Setup